-AttilioBettega was a well-known Group B rally driver from Italy who lost his life in a fatal crash with Group B Lancia 037 Rally at 1985 Tour de Corse rally.
+AttilioBettega (1953-1985) was a well-known rally driver from Italy who lost his life in a fatal crash with Group B Lancia 037 Rally at 1985 Tour de Corse rally.
 Before death, he recorded 26 starts in WRC events with Fiat and Lancia, scoring six podiums.

-He was born in Molveno, a small town in the mountains of Trentino region, on 19th of February, 1953.
+Attilio Bettega was born in Molveno, a small town in the mountains of Trentino region.
 By many, he was described as a brave man, probably too brave.
 Attilio Bettega was always pushing to the limits and that proved to be fatal.
 His first days in motorsport were limited to some local competitions.
 Later in the 1970s, he competed in Italian Rally Championship winning five of 14 races.

 After spending a couple of relatively successful years with Fiat, mainly in Italian and European Rally Championships, Bettega made a debut in WRC at Monte Carlo rally.
 After two seasons with good results, Fiat outlined a far more complete program for Bettega in the WRC.

 As an already experienced racer, Attilio Bettega joined the ambitious Lancia squad in 1982, driving the glorious Lancia 037.
 He never won the championship or a rally race, but scored four podium finishes and won respectable 130 points from 26 starts in the World Rally Championship, competing alongside legends like Walter Rohrl, Markku Alen, Sandro Munari, Miki Biasion, etc.

 Attilio Bettega - one of rally B group legends